Citeck/ecos-gateway/README.md

-# gateway
+# ECOS - Gateway

-This application was generated using JHipster 5.8.1, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v5.8.1](https://www.jhipster.tech/documentation-archive/v5.8.1).

-This is a "gateway" application intended to be part of a microservice architecture, please refer to the [Doing microservices with JHipster][] page of the documentation for more information.
+This is a "gateway" application intended to be part of a microservice architecture.

-This application is configured for Service Discovery and Configuration with the JHipster-Registry.
-On launch, it will refuse to start if it is not able to connect to the JHipster-Registry at [http://localhost:8761](http://localhost:8761).
-For more information, read our documentation on [Service Discovery and Configuration with the JHipster-Registry][].
+This application is configured for Service Discovery and Configuration with the ECOS-Registry.
+On launch, it will refuse to start if it is not able to connect to the ECOS-Registry at [http://localhost:8761](http://localhost:8761).

 ## Development